cgalpin92/project-portfolio3-hangman/README.md

         - First issue was that nothing appeared when function was called.
 No random word selected.
 I realised I had missed the print method at the end of the function.
 Added this in.
         - Now when the function was called a single dash appeared.
 Had intended this to be a dash for each character of the chosen word.
 Current variable written as hidden_word = "_" * len(all_words).
 Researched online and surmised issue may be to do with the previous variable all_words = words.get_all_values().
 This returns a list data type e.g. ['zigzag'].
 I believe the length of this was being perceived as a value of 1.
 Changed the value to all_words = words.col_values(1).
 This returns a string data type, e.g. zigzag.
 This hidden_word variable now returns dashes for each individual letter of the selected word e.g. _ _ _ _ _ _

+    - Error line too long in pep8 Python validator.
+        - When running an initial test within pep8 python validation, error resulted for line to long for valid_input variable.
+The data within this variable was a list of the letters of the alphabet to check which I was using to check against the player's guess to ensure it was a valid letter and not a number.
+However due to this exceeding the 79 character limit I searched online for another solution to validify a letter input.
+Found a suggestion to use isalpha().
+        - Initially tried changing just the value of the variable from a list of letters to isalpha().
+However when running this in the terminal received the error that isalpha() is not defined.
+        - Checked online suggestion further and decided to change the if statement to a for statement and to include the isalpha() argument within this statement.
+Statement now states:
+            - for i in guess:
+                if i.isalpha():
+                    print(f"you entered {guess}")
+                else:
+                    print(You must enter a letter)
+        - When running this within the terminal the validation test was successfull, when entering a number the else statement runs, when entering a letter the if statment runs.

 - __Unfixed Bugs__